austinhawthorne/nile-readiness-test/README.md

 ### Step 2: Run FRR Tests in the Default Namespace

-In a separate terminal, run the FRR tests:
+While keeping the macvlan_vnc.sh script running in its terminal, open a separate terminal and run the FRR tests:

 ```
 sudo ./nrt.py --config nrt_config.json